1870s Black Cloth Couple

 Aunt Jemima Doll Family, 1949, photograph courtesy of eBay seller, terryfromin

-"Pickaninny" Boy, Spring Hill Child, and "Pickaninny" Girl
+"Piccaninny"* Boy, Spring Mills Co.
+Child, and "Piccaninny" Girl

 Handmade 30-in Mammy Vacuum Cleaner Cover, photograph courtesy of Margaret Mitchell

-No longer pickaninnies, in today's doll market, black cloth dolls have evolved from mammies to elegant goodesses and divas.
+No longer piccaninnies, in today's doll market, black cloth dolls have evolved from mammies to elegant goddesses and divas.
 Modern cloth dolls will be discussed in a subsequent post.

 *Pickaninny (also picaninny, piccaninny or pickinniny) is a racial slur which refers to a depiction of dark-skinned children of African descent.
 It is a racist and derogatory caricature, whose meaning and usage grew to fruition in the antebellum American south, where slavery was legal. [https://en.wikipedia.org/wiki/Pickaninny] It is a term that should have never been used to describe a person, let alone an innocent child.